 Integrative health is one of the fastest growing areas in the health care industry.
-Through a series of five online courses, students will learn about integrative health care and the role it plays in modern medicine.
+Through a series of online courses, students will learn about integrative health care and the role it plays in modern medicine.
 Diet, exercise, and access to a healthy environment are essential to human health and well-being.
 The aim of the Integrative Health Certificate Studies (IHCS) program is to promote, prevent and enhance patient experience as well as improve population health while reducing costs and health care workforce burnout.
 The program is built on five main pillars:

 - Introduction to Integrative Health Care (required)